- What is the difference between a Western Michigan University program and a program offered by a University-approved provider?

 The Study Abroad office, which is located in 3306 Faunce Student Services building, is open from 8 a.m. to 5 p.m.
 EST Monday through Friday.

-WMU offers many programs taught in English in countries around the world, including the United Kingdom, Australia, Russia, Asia, South Africa, Norway, Sweden and Egypt, among others.
+WMU offers many programs taught in English in countries around the world, including the United Kingdom, Australia, Malaysia, South Africa, Norway, and Sweden, among others.
 Study Abroad also offers short-term programs taught in English by WMU professors.

 A study abroad experience can greatly enhance learning of a foreign language and provide an intense cultural immersion.
 Programs are available taught in Arabic, Chinese, French, German, Italian, Japanese, Russian and Spanish.
 Mastering a second or third language can set you apart from the masses in the job market.